 Before a really long flight, or before a time change via daylight savings, I always like to take a night of self-care to get the optimal type and amount of sleep.
 I use a silk/satin pillowcase and an eye mask - (I’ll bring the same eye mask on my flight if it’s an overnight) This way, I’m sure that my body will be fully rested before a change.
 A stressed out and tired body will always react to time and location change worse than a rested one!
 So, before my early bedtime, I’ll make sure to dim the lights, put my phone away, and take a relaxing Epsom salt bath with Lavender or Serenity (also known as Lavender Peace in some markets) or Bergamot or a combination of all 3.

-Lavender (or Serenity or Lavender Peace) bath.
 The warm water and relaxing smells calm my muscles and my mind and begin to wind me down for the night.
-After my bath, I fill my diffuser with a calming blend I’ve perfected and will read something that doesn’t stimulate my mind too much and makes me groggier (see my blog on the books I’m reading now!).
-Finally, I set my alarm for a later time than usual.
+After my bath, I write in my journal and read a bit: a peaceful novel; health book or something inspiring, something that doesn’t stimulate my mind too much and makes me groggier.
+Finally I fill my diffuser with Adaptiv and set my alarm for a later time than usual.
 With more sleep and a more restful night, I feel like I can take on anything!

 As you can see, most of these “tips” are really just maintenance of routine and ritual.
 Sticking to/getting back into the routines that you've developed helps associate certain times and actions with either staying awake or getting to sleep.
 And even though it seems like you’ll never feel like yourself again, jet lag or time-change lag really does pass.
 By next week we’ll be marveling at the longer days and getting out to enjoy them.